 MIRI APT Templates

-Broad, medium and narrow-band imaging in a 75 × 113" FOV, or less if using subarrays.
-This template offers a set of pre-defined dither patterns, as well as mosaicing functionality for imaging of larger fields.
+The MIRI imaging mode offers broad-, medium- and narrowband imaging in a 75 × 113" FOV, or smaller FOVs if subarrays are used.
+The template provides a set of pre-defined dither patterns and mosaicing functionality for imaging of larger fields.

-Full spectroscopic 5–28 μm coverage is offered using the medium resolution spectroscopy (MRS) mode.
-This is accomplished by observing simultaneously using four different IFUs (channels 1–4) with fields of view spanning 3 × 3" to 7 × 7".
+Full spectroscopic 5–28 μm coverage is offered using the MIRI medium resolution spectroscopy (MRS) mode.
+This is accomplished by observing simultaneously using 4 different integral field units (IFUs; channels 1–4) with fields of view spanning 3 × 3" to 7 × 7".
 Three consecutive spectral settings are required for full spectral coverage.
-The spectral resolving power ranges from R ~1550–3250, depending on wavelength.
+The spectral resolving power ranges from R ~ 1,550–3,250, depending on wavelength.
 The MRS template supports a selection of dither patterns as well as mosaicing.

-MIRI has four different coronagraphs for high-contrast imaging of faint companions or extended emission around a bright point source: three different four-quadrant phase masks (FQPMs) and one Lyot mask.
-The FQPMs operate in three photometric bands at 10.65, 11.40, and 15.50 μm, while the Lyot operates at 23.00 μm.
+MIRI has 4 different coronagraphs for high-contrast imaging of faint companions or extended emission around a bright point source: three different 4-quadrant phase masks (4QPMs) and one Lyot mask.
+The FQPMs operate in 3 photometric bands at 10.65 μm, 11.40 μm, and 15.50 μm, while the Lyot operates at 23.00 μm.

-To create a new MIRI observation, choose an observation folder and click 'Add'.
-This will add a generic observation to the folder and open the observation form.
+To create a new MIRI observation, choose an Observation Folder* in the tree editor and click Add in the active GUI window.
+This will add a generic observation to the folder and open an observation form.
 The observation can be assigned a unique number and a text label (which does not need to be unique).
-Select MIRI from the Instrument drop-down menu.
-This activates the Template drop-down menu to allow the selection of a single MIRI observing template.
-Each observation must be associated with a single observing template.
+Select MIRI from the Instrument drop-down parameter field.
+This populates the Template drop-down field with the MIRI templates; select one of them to continue working on the specifics of the observation.